chtrembl/azure-cloud/petstore/14-build-power-apps/README.md

 ![](images/pa13_2.png)

-Head back to the Left Navigation and Select Connections to view your new Connection You should see the following:
+Head back to the Left Navigation and Select Connections to view your new Connection.

+You should see the following:

 ![](images/pa13_3.png)

 This is where you can Administer your connector.
 Perhaps you will need to make request/response changes over time etc...
+You can Test your Connections from here.
+Let's go ahead and click the Pencil to Edit/Test.

 You should see the following:

 ![](images/pa13_4.png)

+Update Request Parameters to your Operation as needed and select "Test Operation" You should see the HTTP Response to your Azure Function App.

 You should see the following: